Dispose of Unwanted items in the City of McKinney

 |Please contact the facility before coming.
 Not all facilities accept all automotive fluids.
 Bring a McKinney water bill with you for identification purposes.
 Your driver's license must match your water bill.|

-To schedule a bulky items collection, contact Progressive Waste Solutions at 469-452-8000 at least one day prior to your regular trash collection day.
-Progressive Waste Solutions (formerly IESI) will collect bulky items on your regular trash collection day using a different truck.
+Order a bulky item collection online or call Waste Connections at 469-452-8000 at least one day before your regular trash collection day.
+Waste Connections will collect bulky items on your regular trash collection day using a different truck.

 Bulky items are defined as items that can be loaded by two people in less than 5 minutes, and will be picked up at each residence up to 12 times per year at no charge.
 Bulky items are any items that do not fit into your trash receptacle including extra trash bags or large bulky items.

 Bundled tree limbs and bagged grass / yard clippings do not count toward a resident’s 12 free bulky items pick up per year.

 Learn more about weekly regular yard waste collection